mtettmar/untied-recruitment-task/README.md

 * On the Tax Calculator screen create a simple tax calculator using the /taxCalculation endpoint of our public API.
 Use the following details to connect:
     - Use host: platform-sandbox.untied.io
-    - You will need to use the [/auth](https://documenter.getpostman.com/view/7541671/SzzrZETB#5565df22-2742-4d31-8f94-a7f92167f4b5) endpoint to get a token using a client_id and client_secret supplied by us.
+    - You will need to use the [/auth](https://documenter.getpostman.com/view/7541671/SzzrZETB#5565df22-2742-4d31-8f94-a7f92167f4b5) endpoint to get a token using a client_id and client_secret supplied by us (contact us if you don't have them).
 Use "admin" scope.

 * Allow the user to select the tax year from a selection of at least two years (e.g. 2019-2020 and 2020-2021)